 Skype – blacktar

 I would like to state – for the record – that the content published on this blog are my own private opinions and may contain

-adult colourful [as well as incredibly childish] language.
+adult colourful [as well as incredibly childish and/or confusing] language.

 I hope it’s self evident and makes sense to you that I can’t and won’t take any moral or legal responsibility for any external stuff that I link to.

-The hosting of this blog is paid for (at least I’m trying to) by Amazon affiliate links and Go Daddy referral credits.
+The hosting of this blog is paid for (or at least I’m trying to) by Amazon affiliate links.
 No evil stuff.
 Ever.